 Please note that this time-series analysis is only possible when the scan is consistently run at regular intervals.

-A list of problems or pattern irregularities is created, where details and suggestions are visually presented for you to review.
+An email notification with the analysis results on problems or pattern irregularities is created, where details and suggestions are visually presented for you to review.